 Bring texts to sparkling life through images and movement

 This activity is based on an approach developed by the Royal Shakespeare Company and can be applied to play scripts, story books or literature.
 It works particularly well for poetry, Shakespeare or other imagery-rich text.
-You can use it with a text that you are studying with the class, or use it as an introduction to a new piece.
+You can use it with a text that you are studying with the class, or use it as an introduction to a new play or speech.

 Divide the text into sections, four to six lines for each group (roughly one per person in each group).

-- Demonstrate with a few students to show how they can make a still image for a word or phrase
+- Start by demonstrating with a few students to show how they can make a still image or movement for a single phrase or couplet

 Give out the text extracts, then ask the groups to:

 - Choose a key word or short phrase in each line to interpret (you can ask them to underline these)